muhammadhilman/muhammadhilman.github.io/_pages/students.md

 * [Dixon Frederick](https://www.linkedin.com/in/dixon-frederick/), [Johannes Raka Triadana Nikaputra](https://www.linkedin.com/in/johanes-raka-triadana-nikaputra-988010136/), and [Reyza Abyan Gerrit Caloh](https://www.linkedin.com/in/reyza-caloh/) (2-2023/2024) - Internet Traffic Anomaly Detection with Network Telemetry.

 * [Immanuel](https://www.linkedin.com/in/immanuel-/), [Pradipta Davi Valendra](https://www.linkedin.com/in/pradipta-davi-valendra/), and [Tara Mazaya Lababan](https://www.linkedin.com/in/tara-mazaya-lababan/) (2-2023/2024) - Performance Analysis of GPUs on Openstack Nova, Zun, and Ironic Using Glmark2, Phoronix PyTorch, and Phoronix NAMD in the Cloud Computing Environment at the Faculty of Computer Science, Universitas Indonesia.
+Co-supervised with [Arawinda Dinakaramani](https://www.linkedin.com/in/aquaralpha/).

 * [Muhammad Tawfiqul Mawarid Nazaruddin Lopa](https://www.linkedin.com/in/taufiqul-mawarid-61392a279/) (2-2023/2024) - Prototype of Enhanced Congestion Control based on Deep Reinforcement Learning.